vallejoj/WorkshopTemplate/workshops/AVBCS-Workshop/LabGuide300.md

 Our app is displaying our data but our inventory/reserved counts aren't labeled.
 Let's add labels so users will know what these numbers mean.
 To do that we can customize the data displayed in our list view.

-- Leave the live view and return to the design view of your app.
+- Exit **Live** mode and return to the design view of your app.
 Select an item in the list so that it is highlighted with a blue border and a **List Item** tag.

   ![](images/100/listItem.png)